dapr/proposals/20240919-scheduler-failure-policy.md

 ### go-etcd-cron

-To support the new `FailurePolicy` options, the go-etcd-cron, we first need to keep track of the current number of attempts the current Job count has been triggered on a particular tick.
+To support the new `FailurePolicy` options, we first need to keep track of the current number of attempts the current Job count has been triggered on a particular tick.
 We also need to keep track of the time at which that attempt was made in order to calculate the next attempt time according to the `FailurePolicy` schedule.
 Like the trigger time, the last attempt time is the virtual _correct_ time that the attempt was to be made, rather than the observed wall clock time.
 This is to ensure durability of the Scheduler during events of slow down or down time/restarts.